 Japanese American internment.

-These actions were authorized by President Herbert Hoover and targeted areas with large Hispanic populations, mostly in California, Texas, Colorado, Illinois and Michigan.
+These actions were authorized by Secretary of Labor William Doak and President Hoover publicly endorsed it.
+The repatriation targeted areas with large Hispanic populations, mostly in California, Texas, Colorado, Illinois and Michigan.

 I am grateful that my future father and mother somehow were able to remain otherwise

 would I not be here; writing this history ?.